OutSystems/docs-howtos/src/development/reduce-size-espace/faq.md

-# How to reduce the size of my eSpace
+# How to reduce the size of my modules

 ## Question

-Why is my eSpace so large?
+Why is my module so large?

 ## Answer